ollipal/botafar/docs/source/raspi.md

 botafar does **not** require a lot of resources, so cheaper/older models such as [Raspberry Pi Zero](https://www.raspberrypi.com/products/raspberry-pi-zero/) should work well (For Raspberry Pi Zero I recommend Raspberry Pi OS Lite instead of Desktop version).

-## Operating system and IDE installation
+## OS and IDE installation

 ### Raspberry Pi OS

 The first step is to install the operating system.
-I recommend using [Raspberry Pi OS Desktop](https://www.raspberrypi.com/documentation/computers/os.html#introduction), and installing it using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) (or Raspberry Pi OS Lite for more experienced users) and following [these instructions](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system).
+I recommend using [Raspberry Pi OS Desktop](https://www.raspberrypi.com/documentation/computers/os.html#introduction) (or Raspberry Pi OS Lite for more experienced users), and installing it using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) by following [these instructions](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system).

 ### Writing and running code on Raspberry Pi OS

 If you are not comfortable in writing code in terminal directly, there are many good options:

-- [Thonny](https://thonny.org/) is simple and lightwieight IDE that comes pre-intalled on Raspberry Pi OS Desktop, [simple video explaining how to use](https://www.youtube.com/watch?v=GssM7hkwJrc) (This is the easiest of these options)
+- [Thonny](https://thonny.org/) is simple and lightwieight IDE that comes pre-intalled on Raspberry Pi OS Desktop, [here is a simple video explaining how to use it](https://www.youtube.com/watch?v=GssM7hkwJrc) (This is the easiest of these options)
-- You can install popular [Visual Studio Code](https://code.visualstudio.com/docs/setup/raspberry-pi) (I recommend this only to the latest Raspberry Pis, it requires quite a lot of resources)
+- You can install popular [Visual Studio Code](https://code.visualstudio.com/docs/setup/raspberry-pi) on Raspberry Pi (I recommend this only to the latest Raspberry Pis, it requires quite a lot of resources)
-- If you have your Raspberry Pi SSH connection working, and you like to use Visual Studio Code on your desktop to code remotely, you can use the [Remote SSH extension](https://cloudbytes.dev/snippets/develop-remotely-on-raspberry-pi-using-vscode-remote-ssh).
-(This can be hard to setup if you are not familiar with SSH!)
+- If you have SSH connection working to your Pi and you'd like to use Visual Studio Code on your desktop to code remotely, you can use the [Remote SSH extension](https://cloudbytes.dev/snippets/develop-remotely-on-raspberry-pi-using-vscode-remote-ssh).
+(This can be hard to setup if you are not familiar with SSH)

 ## Python library installation